 “It was the original siding on the house and it was supposed to be bright yellow, but it had faded so much over time.
 It looked so old and outdated,” she said.

 It was time to replace the aluminum siding.
 Initially, Vicky began exploring vinyl siding as a replacement option, but was neither thrilled with the overall look of the products, nor the cost.

 “It wasn’t that much different in price to do the HardiePlank® lap siding compared to some of the more reasonable or higher priced vinyl contractors,” she said.
 “We initially thought that vinyl would be more in our budget, but it turns out James Hardie was in our budget, which was definitely our preferred choice.”

 Vicky also knew the product would perform well on her home.
-Her father-in-law had previously replaced the siding on his beach house with James Hardie® fiber cement siding in Deep Ocean.
-While the saltwater had destroyed the old siding, the James Hardie siding “looked amazing” without any sign of wear.
+Her father-in-law had previously replaced the siding on his beach house with Hardie® fiber cement siding in Deep Ocean.
+While the saltwater had destroyed the old siding, the Hardie® siding “looked amazing” without any sign of wear.

-The feature that most attracted Vicky to James Hardie® products is the range of prefinished color options, “and the fact that we could pick a custom color if we wanted to.”
+The feature that most attracted Vicky to Jame's Hardie's offering of exterior siding and trim products was the range of prefinished color options, “and the fact that we could pick a custom color if we wanted to.”

 The siding was installed by Porter Family Contracting, an Elite Preferred member of the James Hardie Contractor Alliance™ Program.

 “Their crew was great,” Vicky said.
 “Justin Porter was wonderful, I would recommend him to just about anybody.”

 Now Vicky is rid of her faded yellow siding and has a very stylish home.